Copenhagen's Christmas food experiences

 Amagertorv 6.
 1160 København K - Website

-Each year, the Royal Copenhagen Flagship Store sets its tables with beautiful porcelain and decorations, interpreted by Danish well-known personalities.
+Each year, the Royal Copenhagen Flagship Store sets its tables with beautiful porcelain and decorations interpreted by Danish well-known personalities.
 The tables are decorated with memories of Christmas to joy visitors of all ages.
+This year, the Christmas tables celebrate their 60th anniversary.
 Royal Copenhagen also hosts porcelain courses, where guests may paint their own porcelain while being taught by a qualified teacher.